CLSherrod/clsherrod.github.io/about.md

 Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
 I have written the books below to share my experience on generating a business idea and on hiring virtual workers that I believe is the core of what you need to know to be successful in business.

 Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
-I have written these [books](/tags/book/) to share my experience on generating a business idea and on hiring virtual workers that I believe is the core of what you need to know to be successful in business.
+I have written two books and some articles to share my experience on generating a business idea and on hiring virtual workers that I believe is the core of what you need to know to be successful in business.